etherben/project/diary.md

 Created login form, logic to switch between login and signup.
 All set to create and store accounts.
 NEED TO FIX: Autofill background colour

+21/10
+Created relation schema diagram for database
+Chosen spring boot for backend: why? - prefer to work in java, has built in support for REST apis, security and data access, can create custom API